Frequently Asked Questions

-- The Explore box is for those who like to tinker or who don’t have a lot of time, containing 2-3 activities that will entertain your child for up to 1 hour.
+- The Explore box is for younger children and those who like to tinker, containing 2-5 activities that will entertain your child for 1-2 hours.

-- The Investigate box is a bigger, more involved box containing between 6 and 9 activities that will engage your child for up to 3 hours.
+- The Investigate box is a bigger, more involved box containing between 6 and 9 activities that will engage your child for 4 or more hours.
 Generally you will find all of the activities from an Explore box in the corresponding Investigate box, but with additional activities that take your child’s discoveries further and require a more extensive collection of lab equipment (which, of course, is included).